lauslim12/provisions/README.md

 With the help of `Makefile`, several commands have been made to act as shortcuts to ease up the provisioning and update process.
 Make sure you are in the `provisions` folder before using these commands.

 - `make setup`, to setup/provision your whole device.
-- `make install-terminal`, to install all my Terminal & MacOS configurations.
 - `make update-homebrew`, to update Homebrew packages.
 - `make update-linux`, to update Linux (Debian-based) with the `apt` package manager.
 - `make update-npm`, to update `npm` itself and global `npm` packages.